router-resources/Router-Nitro-CookBook/Module4.md

 d) It is significantly faster than other bridges.<br>
 e) All of the above

-**What is the primary benefit of Router Nitro's "intent-based" system for cross-chain transfers?**
+**Q2) What is the primary benefit of Router Nitro's "intent-based" system for cross-chain transfers?**

 a) It streamlines the transaction process by eliminating unnecessary steps.<br>
 b) It necessarily requires users to burn their assets on the source chain and mint another or same assets on the destination chain.<br>
 c) It incentivizes forwarders to participate in the network and punish in case of a malicious activity thus ensuring higher decentralization and security than other bridges.<br>
 d) Both a and c

-**Which statement accurately reflects the security implications of Router Nitro's approach?**
+**Q3) Which statement accurately reflects the security implications of Router Nitro's approach?**

 a) The absence of TVL locking makes it significantly less vulnerable to malicious attacks than in the case of traditional bridges.<br>
 b) Forwarders are subject to rigorous background checks, ensuring high-security standards.<br>